errandshire/errandsupport/SMS_SETUP.md

    - Browser console for client-side errors
    - Server logs for API errors

-### Sender ID not showing?
+### Sender ID not showing correctly?

-- Sender IDs must be approved by Termii
-- Check approval status in dashboard
-- Unapproved IDs will show "Termii" as sender
+- Twilio uses your purchased phone number as sender
-- Approval takes 24-48 hours
+- Some carriers may replace it with short code
+- This is normal and doesn't affect delivery

 ### Messages too long?